remnrem/luna-doc/docs/ref/assoc.md

 The syntax for each input is `file|group|factor(s)` where the _factors_ are optional (if specified, they should exist as a column in the file, e.g. `CH`).
 As above, we see we've generated a matrix `b.1` containing 7 variables for 3 individuals.
-By default, the `--gpa-prep` commands outputs a _manifest_ to the console, which we redirected here to a file `manifest`:
+By default, the `--gpa-prep` command outputs a _manifest_ to the console, which we redirected here to a file `manifest`:

 ```